-- "respondent."
-The petition itself will remain confidential, in accordance with applicable law, not be released to those not a party to the litigation and its Personally Identifiable Information shall be protected in accordance with the DoD Privacy Act. - (v) Petitioner and respondent are each entitled to representation by counsel at their own expense.
-The parent and child may choose to be assisted by a personal representative with special knowledge or training with respect to the problems of disabilities rather than by legal counsel - (vi) To file a petition that affords sufficient notice of the issues and commences the running of relevant timelines, petitioners shall specifically include in the petition: - (A) The name and residential address of the child and the name of the school the child is attending or the location of the EDIS serving the child. - (B) A description of the dispute(s) between the parents and the school or EDIS describing the facts (who, what, when, where, how, why) pertinent to each dispute and relating those facts to: - (1) A proposal, or the refusal of a proposal, to initiate or change the identification, evaluation, or educational placement of the child; or - (2) Any allegation of the failure to provide a FAPE to the child. - (C) A proposed resolution of the problem to the extent known and available to the petitioner at the time. - (D) The signature of the parent, or if the petitioner is DoDEA or a Military Department, an authorized representative of that petitioner, or of the counsel or personal representative for the petitioner, and his or her telephone number and mailing address. - (vii) When the cognizant Military Department or DoDEA petitions for a hearing, it shall additionally: - (A) Inform the parent of the 10 business-day deadline (or 5 school days in the case of an expedited hearing) for filing a response that specifically addresses the issues raised in the petition. - (B) Provide the parent with a copy of this part. - (viii) A special rule applies for expedited hearing requests.
-The petitioner must state, as applicable to his or her petition: - (A) The disciplinary basis for the child's change in placement to an interim AES or other removal from the child's current placement. - (B) The reasons for the change in placement. - (C) The reasoning of the manifestation determination committee in concluding that a particular act of misconduct was
+(v) Petitioner and respondent are each entitled to representation by counsel at their own expense.
+The parent and child may choose to be assisted by a personal representative with special knowledge or training with respect to the problems of disabilities rather than by legal counsel.

+(vi) To file a petition that affords sufficient notice of the issues and commences the running of relevant timelines, petitioners shall specifically include in the petition:

+(A) The name and residential address of the child and the name of the school the child is attending or the location of the EDIS serving the child.

+(B) A description of the nature of the problem of the child relating to the proposed or refused initiation or change including facts (such as who, what, when, where, how, why of the problem).

+(C) A proposed resolution of the problem to the extent known and available to the petitioner at the time.

+(D) The signature of the parent, or if the petitioner is DoDEA or a Military Department, an authorized representative of that petitioner, or of the counsel or personal representative for the petitioner, and his or her telephone number and mailing address.

+(vii) When the cognizant Military Department or DoDEA petitions for a hearing, it shall additionally:

+(A) Inform the parent of the 10 business-day deadline (or 5 school days in the case of an expedited hearing) for filing a response that specifically addresses the issues raised in the petition.

+(B) Provide the parent with a copy of

+this part.

+(viii) A special rule applies for expedited hearing requests.
+The petitioner must state, as applicable to his or her petition:

+(A) The disciplinary basis for the child's change in placement to an interim AES or other removal from the child's current placement.

+(B) The reasons for the change in

+placement.